 Apart from low numerical dispersion other desirable properties of PIC codes are charge conservation.
-Charge conservation is equivalent to fulfilling the continuity equation.
-Ampères-Maxwells law is used to advance the field in time, however, Gauss's law is not included, as it does not depict the evolution of the state.
+In the advancement of the fields, charge conservation is fulfilled if Ampère-Maxwell and Gauss's law are satisfied.
+Ampère-Maxwell's law is commonly used to advance the field in time, however, Gauss's law is not included, as it is not involved in the evolution of the state.
 Consequently, one tactic to ensure charge conservation is by correcting the fields retroactively using Gauss law\cite{birdsall_plasma_2018,marder_method_1987,munz_divergence_2000}.
-Another option is to adopt a so called current deposition scheme that ensures current conservation locally \cite{villasenor_rigorous_1992,esirkepov_exact_2001, umeda_new_2003, kong_particle--cell_2011,steiniger_ez_2023}.
-Again, the second options has some benefits as it is a local operation while the correction of Gauss law must be carried out globally.
+Another option is to adopt a current deposition scheme that ensures current conservation locally \cite{villasenor_rigorous_1992,esirkepov_exact_2001, umeda_new_2003, kong_particle--cell_2011,steiniger_ez_2023}.
+Again, the second option has some benefits as it is a local operation while the correction of Gauss law must be carried out globally.

 Furthermore, the PIC scheme in its standard implementation does not conserve energy nor momentum.
-This may result in numerical heating, in particular if the Debye length is not resolved aliased modes will appear as thermal fluctuations\cite{pukhov_particle_in_cell_2016, powis_accuracy_2024, langdon_effects_1970}.
-One method to address this is employing smoother shape functions, acting as a low-pass filter for small wavelength oscillations \cite{birdsall_plasma_2018}, essentially reducing spatial invariance thereby achieving better momentum conservation.
-Another way to limit numerical heating is to employ energy conserving schemes.
+This may result in numerical heating, in particular if the Debye length is not resolved, aliased modes will appear as thermal fluctuations\cite{pukhov_particle_in_cell_2016, powis_accuracy_2024, langdon_effects_1970}.
+One way of addressing this problem is by employing smoother shape functions, acting as a low-pass filter for small wavelength oscillations \cite{birdsall_plasma_2018}, essentially reducing spatial invariance thereby achieving better momentum conservation.
+An alternative approach to limit numerical heating is to employ an energy conserving scheme.
 In general these are constructed using an implicit solver \cite{hockney_computer_2021}. $\pi$-PIC however comes equipped with an explicit energy conserving (\texttt{ec} and \texttt{ec2}) solver\cite{gonoskov_jcp_2024}.
-Another promising approach for achieving energy conservation has been recently proposed by Rickertson and Hu in \cite{ricketson.jpc.2025} and demonstrated for the case of non-relativistic PIC simulations.
+Another promising approach for achieving energy conservation using an explicit scheme has been recently proposed by Rickertson and Hu in Ref.~\cite{ricketson.jpc.2025} and demonstrated for the case of non-relativistic PIC simulations.